NijazK/NijazK.github.io/_posts/2023-18-01-FixedIncomeModel.markdown

         }

-Now we need an interest rate model for the callable bond because we need to take in two additional parameters; \mu as a mean reversion (3%) and volatility \sigma (12%).
+Now, we need an interest rate model for the callable bond because we need to take in two additional parameters; \mu as a mean reversion (3%) and volatility \sigma (12%).

         def value_bond(a, s, grid_points, bond):